I can't wear it: Nkechi Blessing stirs reactions as she removes undies in video

 In a video sighted online, the actress shocked many as she unceremoniously removed her undies from under the gown she was wearing.

-The audio that play was her voice and she was heard saying God forbid the day she would wear undies.
+The audio that played was her voice and she was heard saying God forbid the day she would wear undies.

-Hilarious reactions as Iyabo Ojo transforms into Dbanj in TikTok video, joins singer's dance challenge

 Watch the video below: